 Review the objectives for your coursework, and mark any that you have already mastered, then focus on the objectives you need to work on.
 You'll always have a visual reminder of which lessons you still need to master.Sign Up Now

-When you are ready to take the test, you'll work through a range of multiple-choice questions, each tied to a specific objective.
+When you are ready to take the test, you'll work through a range of computer-scored questions, each tied to a specific objective.
 This can give you a sense for any objectives still needing work.
 You can review and re-test until you are ready to verify your mastery.Sign Up Now

 Teachur is competency-based.
 You get credit for mastering objectives, not just spending time in class.
 Each objective includes relevant instructional media, like videos, entries in online encyclopedias, helpful websites, etc. to help you learn.
 You can also recommend different media.
 Study up until you are ready to test.Sign Up Now ❯